Per-Morten/imt3912_dev/README.md

 however, the user can opt-in to features like multi-threading support, at the cost of less safety and potentially more boilerplate.

 # Overview
-NOX ECS is relatively simple component[^1] system, with each main "module" being described in the following sections.
+NOX ECS is relatively simple component system, with each main "module" being described in the following sections.
+Components can be read more about in Nystroms [Game Programming Patterns](http://gameprogrammingpatterns.com/component.html)

 ## Entities & Components
 Entities are defined through components that share an entity id, which is a simple handle.